irawinder/Colortizer/README.md

 # Colortizer Repository
-Ira Winder [jiw@mit.edu] MIT Media Lab, Copyright March 2014
+Solely Developed by Ira Winder [jiw@mit.edu] MIT Media Lab, Copyright March 2014

 Colortizer is open source software that translates a grid of color-tagged objects into a matrix of IDs and their rotation, initially to serve the open-source "CityScope" platform at:
 [http://cp.media.mit.edu/city-simulation](http://cp.media.mit.edu/city-simulation),